Watershed Ecosystems Project Community Report 2025

 Professor Adam Wei Delivers Keynote on Ecosystem-Based Disaster Resilience at International Conference in Türkiye

-Watershed Ecosystems Project Principal Investigator Professor Adam Wei Delivers Keynote on Ecosystem-Based Disaster Resilience at International Conference in Türkiye Professor Adam Wei, Watershed Ecosystems Project Principal Investigator and Eco-Hydrologist from UBCO’s Department of Earth, Environmental and Geographic Sciences, was invited to deliver a keynote presentation and participate in a panel discussion at the International Conference […]
+Watershed Ecosystems Project Principal Investigator Professor Adam Wei Delivers Keynote on Ecosystem-Based Disaster Resilience at International Conference in Türkiye Professor Adam Wei, Watershed Ecosystems (WEP) Project Principal Investigator and Eco-Hydrologist from UBCO’s Department of Earth, Environmental and Geographic Sciences, was invited to deliver a keynote presentation and participate in a panel discussion at the International […]

 Dr. Spencer Announced Chair of Okanagan Water Stewardship Council